cfengine/documentation/language/filenames_and_paths.markdown

           /var/cfengine/inputs
           //fileserver/share2/dir

-The \`drive' name “C:” in Windows refers to a partition or device.
+The 'drive' name "C:" in Windows refers to a partition or device.
 Unlike Unix, Windows does not integrate these seamlessly into a single file-tree.
 This is not a valid absolute filename: